Wednesday, May 31, 2017

 Last week I hit a couple of thrift stores on my way into work.
 It's been a while since I've gone, and I wanted to visit a new one close to the hospital.
 I don't go looking for anything in particular, though lately I am drawn to clothes more than household goods.

 I also found this tiered skirt in a fun print.
-Wrinkly and waaay too long for my 5'3" self, I lopped off the bottom flounce, gave it a quick hem stitch on the machine, and ironed it.
-I LOVE IT.
-I found a vintage navy tee at target to wear with it, too.
+Wrinkly and way too long for my 5'3" self, I lopped off the bottom flounce, gave it a quick hem stitch on the machine, and ironed it.
+I found a vintage navy tee at Target to wear with it, too.
 Skirts are one of my favorite things to wear.

-The non-clothes items included this wicker wastebasket for The Lounge, mint condition.
-And a cute wire basket to hold mail on the bookcase in the hall.
+The non-clothes items included this wicker wastebasket for The Lounge, and a cute wire basket to hold mail on the bookcase in the hall.

 Monday, May 15, 2017